Überlingen: The Weimar Republic and the period of National Socialism

 Troops of the French army arrived on 25 April 1945, and collected all the arms, munitions and weaponry in the city, to be stored in one of the former guild houses built in the 15th century.
 On the night of 2 May of the year, a fire destroyed the building and the western side of the market square.
 The fire is thought to have been started by a careless French sentry.

-From 1937, the German-Jewish composer Walter Braunfels avoided Nazi persecution by living in near-anonymity in Überlingen.
-There he composed music (including three large-scale stage works) and made a living teaching music to the local children during the course of the Second World War.
+From 1937, German-Jewish composer Walter Braunfels avoided Nazi persecution by living in near-anonymity in Überlingen.
+There, he composed music (including three large-scale stage works) and made a living teaching music to the local children during the course of the Second World War.

-Post World War II to present
+After World War II to present

-In 1972, Überlingen became the first city in the German Federal Republic to institute a tax for residents which obtain a second home in the city (Zweitwohnungsteuer), which became known as the so-called Überlingen Model.
+In 1972, Überlingen became the first city in the German Federal Republic to institute a tax for residents who obtain a second home in the city (Zweitwohnungsteuer), which became known as the so-called Überlingen model.
 With the administrative reform of 1973, Überlingen lost its status as the seat of the County of Überlingen (Landkreis Überlingen).
-The major part of it was merged with the County of Tettnang (Landkreis Tettnang) to Lake Constance County (Bodenseekreis).
-In January 1993 Überlingen became a great district city (Große Kreisstadt) granted by the state administration of Baden-Württemberg.
+A major part of it was merged with the County of Tettnang (Landkreis Tettnang) to Lake Constance County (Bodenseekreis).
+In January 1993, Überlingen became a great district city (Große Kreisstadt) granted by the state administration of Baden-Württemberg.

 In March 1980, Winifred Wagner, the widow of Siegfried Wagner, died at Überlingen.

 Überlingen as a resort today

-By the 1950s, Überlingen had established itself as a premier tourist destination on Lake Bodensee, particularly for those interested in the health cure. Überlingen was Baden-Württemberg's first Kneippheilbad, a homeopathic cure using water therapy, diet, aroma therapy, and exercise, based on the principles of health developed by Sebastian Kneipp.
+By the 1950s, Überlingen had established itself as a premier tourist destination on Lake Bodensee, particularly for those interested in the health cure. Überlingen was Baden-Württemberg's first Kneippheilbad, a homeopathic cure using water therapy, diet, aroma therapy, and exercise, is based on the principles of health developed by Sebastian Kneipp.
 The city's 2 km shore promenade ends at the new health resort (opened 2003), the Bodensee Therme (spa).
 In 2005, the city and its collaborators, Deisendorf and Lippertsreute, won the gold medal in the competition, Our City Blooms (Unsere Stadt blüht auf).

 The city also provides numerous walking paths and is located on the 111 km long Jubiläumsweg, an historic landmark and nature trail through the Bodensee region beginning at Kressbronn and ending at the Überlingen Therme.

-Uberlingen has also joined the Cittaslow movement to protect itself from over development.
-In 2012 the city banned GMOs and pesticides.
+Überlingen has also joined the Cittaslow movement to protect itself from overdevelopment.
+In 2012, the city banned genetically modified organisms and pesticides.